corntrace/Dia/README.md

 * A complete lockdown of Operating System resources.

 ## How it is done
-FFI, and the C header "sandbox.h" (found on OSX).
+It uses the FFI library, and the features exposed by the sandbox header on OSX.

 ## Examples